 - 36” high counters are best for those who wish to stand while doing prep work and cooking.

-- 30” high counter are best for sitting and eating.
+- 30” high counters are best for sitting and eating.

 - 42” high counters, also called bar tables, are great for standing as well as ideal placement for ready-to-eat food and beverages.

-It’s best to have a mix of the various countertops included in your kitchen as it allows for maximum functionality and flexibility.
+It’s best to have a mix of the various countertops included in your outdoor kitchen design as it allows for maximum functionality and flexibility.

-Storage is also a must have, and it needs to be waterproof and durable to survive the elements.
+Storage is also a must-have, and it needs to be waterproof and durable to survive the elements.
 We usually recommend getting more cabinetry/storage than you think you’ll need (as long as it works aesthetically, of course).
+Memphis Grills offers a wide range of Doors & Drawers all made of 304 stainless steel to match our grills.
+Each drawer comes with soft closures and slides and can hold up to 100 lbs.
 BBQ tools and entertaining supplies have an odd way of accumulating in a well-used outdoor kitchen.

-Your budget may not allow you build your dream outdoor kitchen just yet, but it’s still a good idea to include everything you want in your layout so you can at least prepare for future additions.
+Your budget may not allow you to create your dream outdoor kitchen just yet, but it’s still a good idea to include everything you want in your layout so you can at least prepare for future additions.
 This means doing things such as: